Conversations along the way introduces my thoughts on a range of theological and ministry topics

 - Songs of Joy and Peace includes manuscripts and brief songlines for songs for which I wrote tunes.

-A few 2025 additions
+A few recommendations

 - My Reading page includes some resources on the book of Revelation.